dmison/warcry/content/rules/terrain.md

 When an attack action targets an enemy fighter that is within 1⁄2" of the edge of a platform that is open (i.e. an edge that is not enclosed by an obstacle, such as a wall) and scores any critical hits, the target fighter of that attack must take a falling test after the attack action has been resolved.
 To do so, the player controlling that fighter rolls a dice.
 On a 1, the fighter is said to have fallen (pg 42).

-This rule does not affect fighters with the Fly runemark ( ).
+This rule does not affect fighters with the <Runemark mark="Fly" /> runemark.

 ## DEADLY TERRAIN